ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 <a name='need-for-dr'></a>

 Average Precision is very common in two fields (1) object detection, (2) keypoint/patch detection + description, and (3) information retrieval.
+We will be focused only on binary relevance.

 ## The Need for More Finely-Grained Measures of Accuracy